 Use this claim form to request reimbursement for covered prescription expenses.

-Use this form to request a medication that is not listed on the Health Options formulary.
+Use this form to request coverage for a medication that requires Prior Approval (indicated by a "PA" on the Health Options formulary), or for a medication that is not listed on the formulary.

-Use this form if you disagree with a decision about your benefit and want to file an appeal.
+Use this form if you disagree with a decision about benefit, medical or claim determinations and want to file an appeal.
+Do not use for Pharmacy appeals.

-Use this form to give Community Health Options permission to share information about your health plan and related services with others.
+Use this form to give Community Health Options permission to share information about your health plan to a designated individual or designate an individual to initiate account changes.

 Use this form to request restrictions on how Health Options will use or disclosure your protected health information (PHI) for treatment, payment or health care operations and how your information will be disclosed or not disclosed to family members or others involved in your care.